 Deuteronomy 13:4 You shall walk after the LORD your God, and fear him, and keep his commandments, and obey his voice, and you shall serve him, and join to him.

-Ezekiel 20:19 I am the LORD your God; walk in my statutes, and keep my judgments, and do them;
+Ezekiel 20:19 I am Jehovah your God; walk in my statutes, and keep my judgments, and do them.

 James 4:7 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.